zendframework/zend-servicemanager/doc/book/migration.md

 public function validate($instance);
 ```

 All plugin managers *must* implement this interface.
+For backwards-compatibility
+purposes, `AbstractPluginManager` will check for the `validatePlugin()` method
+(defined as abstract in v2), and, on discovery, trigger an `E_USER_DEPRECATED`
+notice, followed by invocation of that method.

 ### AbstractPluginManager